eewmercer/music-search-engine/README.md

 Utilizing the functionality of React + Vite, this application is able to fetch song data from the Freesound API and display it in search-engine format.
 It allows a user to search songs based on their input, view a list of songs, and view the data that comes along with them.
 A playlist is also available to the user if they choose to add songs to it, and multiple fields display song data and details.

+All information on the Freesound API is included in their [Documentation](https://freesound.org/docs/api/).

 Main features include:
 - Searchability of user input
 - A results list displaying all songs related to the user's search